dianamindroc/smlm/Readme.md

 Default number of simulated samples is 15.
 The default microscopy technique used for simulation parameters is dSTORM.
 Epitope density, recorded frames and detection efficiency are the simulation parameters that are randomly varied in specific ranges.
 To modify these ranges, navigate to `simulate_data.py` in `simulation` folder.

 #### 2. Simulation using script
+To simulate using in-house script, go to scripts and run the `simulate_data.py` script e.g.
+`cd scripts`

+`python simulate_data.py -s 'cube' -n 10 -rot True` where -s is structure desired, choose from cube, pyramid, tetrahedron, sphere; -n is number of samples to simulate and -rot is whether to rotate the model structure or not.
+Additional prompts will be displayed in the terminal.
 ### Containerized simulation application

 Prerequisites: [Singularity](https://sylabs.io/guides/3.0/user-guide/quick_start.html) installed on the host machine.